KovanPro/observer/FEATURES_CHECKLIST.md

 3. **Test Assignment Generation**
    - Generate assignments for each shift
-   - Verify 2 observers per section
+   - Verify 1 observer per section
    - Check for duplicates
    - Test with insufficient teachers